 - Address: Paddys River Road, Paddys River ACT

 About 40 kilometers south of Canberra, the historic homestead of Lanyon is a lovely spot to spend a morning or afternoon.
 Set in attractive parkland on the Murrumbidgee River, the homestead recalls 19th-century rural life and is still a working farm with sheep, cattle, and horses.

 You can step back in time and tour some of the homestead's rooms, filled with antique treasures, or stroll through the beautiful gardens.
 After exploring the grounds, the café is a great place to enjoy a snack.

 About an hour's drive from Canberra, Goulburn is the center of a wealthy farming district at the junction of the Wollondilly and Mulwarry Rivers.
 The discovery of gold at Braidwood, 87 kilometers south, brought the town wealth.
 Today, many handsome buildings bear witness to the town's prosperity in the 1870s.
 Of particular interest are Riversdale Historic Homestead, the town hall, courthouse, and St. Saviour's Cathedral.

-Rocky Hill Lookout offers great views over town, and sightseers can visit a WWI memorial here.
-On the western outskirts of town is the Big Merino, a 15-meter concrete tribute to Australia's wool industry with a small shop and museum.
+Rocky Hill Lookout offers great views over town, and you can visit a WWI memorial here.
+On the western outskirts of town is the Big Merino, a 15-meter concrete tribute to Australia's wool industry, with a small shop and museum.
 Train buffs will enjoy the Rail Heritage Centre.

-Cockington Green, about nine kilometers north of the city, is a favorite with families.
+Cockington Green, about nine kilometers north of the city, is a favorite place to visit for families.
 Set amid pretty gardens and sprawling lawns, it's a picturesque English village in miniature, as well as a display of tiny buildings from around the world.
 Hop aboard the miniature steam train, explore the Waverley Dollhouse, and admire the tiny castles and cottages.